Skip to main content

 Flooding in Kimpton

-A Flood Alert for groundwater flooding in Kimpton and Lilley Bottom was issued by the Environment Agency on 19 December 2024 and updated on 8 January 2025.
+A Flood Alert for groundwater flooding in Kimpton and Lilley Bottom was removed by the Environment Agency on 15 May 2025.
+No further flooding is expected to low lying lands and roads in Kimpton and Lilley Bottom following a period of drier weather.

 Prepare for flooding